 When it comes to hair color, you have three main options: highlighting, single-process color, or double process.
 But which one is better for you?
-It's hard to figure out on your own, and some probably won't be possible with your hair color or cut.
-You'll know best after having a talk with your stylist.
+It's hard to figure it out on your own, especially if you're interested in a specific haircut or have natural hair.

-We always recommend getting a hair color consult with a professional if you aren't sure what you want.
+We always recommend having a hair color consultation with a professional if you aren't sure what you want.
 Bring pictures along of hair you like or want to achieve.
-Your colorist will know what to do to show off your haircut and highlight your features, and will be able to find the right shades of color to flatter your skin tone.
-During your consult, be sure to mention any other hair processing you've had done, such as chemical hair straightening, and at-home dye jobs.
-Even though salon hair colors are much easier on hair than box colors, you don't want to over-process your hair and risk damaging it.
+Your colorist will know what steps to take to show off your haircut and unique features.
+They will also find the right shades of color to flatter your skin tone.
+To ensure you don't encounter unnecessary damage, be sure to mention any other hair processing you've had done—anything from chemical hair straightening to at-home dye jobs should be mentioned.

-Highlights are a good option if you have a great base hair tone, and don't want to mess too much with your natural hair.
-Often peoples' introduction to hair coloring, highlights will just enhance your hair by adding streaks that are a shade or two lighter than your natural color.
+Highlights are an ideal option if you have a great base hair tone, and don't want to amend your natural hair color too much.
+Highlights are often the introduction to hair coloring since they enhance your hair by adding streaks that are a shade or two lighter than your natural color.
 They look the most dynamic when the stylist uses at least two different shades.
 You can also ask for face-framing highlights to brighten your complexion.

-- Foil highlights are the most traditional highlight methods.
-It adds strands of uniform color to hair, and it can be made streaky or well-blended.
+- Foil highlighting is the most traditional highlight method.
+The technique adds uniform color to hair, and it can be made streaky or well-blended.
 You can get many different shades for a natural look.

 - Balayage, or "hair painting," allows the stylist to add natural stripes of color to hair in large or small swaths.
 This is a great choice if you have a base color you love and just want to go a couple shades lighter in certain areas.
 You won't need to get your roots touched up as much with balayage as you do foils, and it grows out better than any other color option.

 - Chunking (also known as piecing) is when thick stripes of color are painted onto the hair.
-It was really popular in the 90s, but is still cool today.
+It was a popular technique in the '90s, but is still used today.

 - Lowlights allow the stylist to add darker shades of hair, and they're often combined with highlights.
 This can give your color even more contrast and dimension.

 If you want to spice up a simple haircut but have very few layers, highlights are a great option.
-The style is particularly flattering on brown and dark blonde hair, and it's useful for covering a few gray hairs because they blend in with the highlights.
+The style is particularly flattering on brown and dark blonde hair.
+"Highlights add dimension and can disguise gray on light brunettes to blondes," says Brown.

 On the other hand, if you want to go several shades lighter or darker than your natural hair color, single-process (also known as all-over color) is the way to go.
 This process changes the color of your entire head of hair, giving you a new, one-dimensional tone that can be as dramatic or subtle as you like.

 The alternative to single-process color or highlights is a double-process color.
-It also changes your entire hair color, but it adds dimension and extra color through the second treatment.
+Double-processing changes your entire hair color while adding dimension and extra color through the second treatment.

-If you opt for this process, you will need to take care of your hair more than with the other color options to offset the additional chemicals.
-This means buying a set of products to maintain it.
-Deep condition it regularly and do your best to avoid a lot of heat styling, which can lead breakage and split ends.
+Avoid a lot of heat styling, which can lead to breakage and split ends.
 When you do heat style, use a heat protectant every time.
-Talk to your stylist about whether your hair is healthy enough to take double-processing, and get tips for caring for your specific hair afterward.
+Talk to your stylist about whether your hair is healthy enough to take double-processing, and get tips for caring for your hair afterward.